crunchy-labs/crunchyroll-go/README.md

 > As of _19.10.2022_ Crunchyroll rolled out a breaking change for their website which makes some of the library functions unusable

-Around _90% - 95%_ of the crunchyroll api (at state of writing) are implemented.
+Around _90% - 95%_ of the Crunchyroll API (at state of writing) are implemented.
 Only some endpoints on the home / index screen are missing.
-Since the library will be rewritten in Rust, I don't see any further use cases of implementing the missing endpoints in this project.
+Since the library will be rewritten in Rust, we don't see any further use cases of implementing the missing endpoints in this project.
 They would be useless for 99% of the library usage anyway, unless you want to rebuild crunchyroll on top of it (or for whatever reason you want to implement home screen endpoints).

 ## ⚖ License